hackerbay/Employee-Handbook/legal/README.md

 ### Corporate

 HackerBay, Inc. is a US C Corporation incorporated in Delaware.
-Our registered address in the United States is 16192 Coastal Highway, Lewes, DE, 19958, Country of Sussex.
+Our registered address in the United States is 16192 Coastal Highway, Lewes, DE, 19958, County of Sussex.

 Employer Identification Number for HackerBay Inc is 38-4042380